 The project builds on previous CRCWSC research that explored how to address impediments to the development of policy and governance arrangements for water sensitive urban design innovation and implementation (Project A3.1 Better governance for complex decision making), developed a policy framework for water sensitive urban design (Project B5.1 Statutory planning for water sensitive cities), an integrated approach to whole-of-catchment planning (Project B1.2 Catchment scale landscape planning for water sensitive city-regions in an age of climate change) and the Design tool (Project A4.3 Socio-technical modelling tools to examine urban water management scenarios).
-It will also draw on and integrate aspects of Tranche 2 research, particularly linking in with the IRP4 (Water sensitive outcomes for infill developments) and TAP (Tools and Products) projects.
+It will also draw on and integrate aspects of Tranche 2 research, particularly linking in with IRP4 (Water sensitive outcomes for infill developments) and TAP (Tools and Products).

-The project will involve close collaboration between research and industry partners to ensure the project outcomes can directly influence the policies and activities of local stakeholder organisations to catalyse and accelerate their city’s transition to its desired water sensitive future or effective implementation of proposed water sensitive practices.
+The project will involve close collaboration between research and industry partners to ensure the project outcomes can directly influence the activities of local stakeholder organisations, and support the development of policies, planning practices and regulatory frameworks to deliver water sensitive urban growth in Australia.